-5-minute read - By Remco van de Berg, August 4, 2021
+5-minute read - by Remco van de Berg, August 4, 2021

 Thanks to emerging digital technology such as 5G, there's never been a better time to start a career in the semiconductor industry.
 HR talent sourcing manager Remco van de Berg offers insights for job seekers looking for a new opportunity.